Alexander-Milligan/Introduction-to-Git-Github/README.md

         <p>7.
 The "git mv filename" command is used to move files and can be used to rename files "rm filename.txt newfilename.txt".<p>
     <h2>Module Three Assessment: Create a Gitignore File</h2>
         <h3>Assessment Brief</h3>
             <p>In this assessment you are required to create a folder within your IGG folder named ModuleThree.
 In this folder you are asked to create a file named README.md and a file named testignore.txt through the git bash command line.
-You are then asked to create a gitignore file through the command line and then type the line you need to ignore the testignore.txt in the gitignore file; after this is complete you will add, commit and then push the changes to the remote repository.</p>
+You are then asked to create a gitignore file through the command line and then type the line you need to ignore the testignore.txt in the gitignore file.
+            After this is complete add this text to the readme file in your modulethree folder "If the file testignore is not displayed in this folder or the master folder, assessment three has been followed and completed correcly." and add, commit then push the changes to the remote IGG repository.</p>
             <p>You are required to give a short discription within the ModuleThree folders REDME file of how you completed this assessment.</p>

 <h1>Module Four: Diff Tools & Viewing History</h1>